Derry Township teacher arraigned on child porn charges

 Google reported suspected child pornography videos on a user's account, and investigators traced them back to Kirkland, according to Westmoreland County District Attorney Nicole Ziccarelli.

-The investigation was prompted by reports from the National Center for Missing and Exploited Children CyberTipline, according to court documents filed by state police.
-Parts of nine videos that were reported depicted children under the age of 19, police said.
+The investigation was prompted by reports from the National Center for Missing and Exploited Children's CyberTipline, according to court documents filed by state police.
+Parts of nine videos that were reported depicted children under the age of 18, police said.

 The Google report indicated multiple files of apparent child pornography were uploaded to the account between mid-July and Aug.
 4.